 “Too often being happy means being passive or playing it safe.
 There’s no skill required in happiness, no strength of character, nothing extraordinary.
 Its discontent that drives creation the most – passion, desire, defiance.
 Revolutions don’t come from a place of happiness.
 If anything, I think it’s sadness, or discontent at least, that’s at the root of everything beautiful.”~ Etaf Rum, A Woman is No Man

-Rum extensively explored the state of the modern Palestine women, as daughters, as wives and as mothers.
-One line from the novel summarized how daughters were viewed in a family: “A daughter was only a temporary guest, quietly awaiting another man to scoop her away, along with all her financial burden.”
+Rum extensively explored the state of modern Palestinian women, as daughters, as wives, and as mothers.
+One line from the novel summarized how daughters have been viewed in a family: “A daughter was only a temporary guest, quietly awaiting another man to scoop her away, along with all her financial burden.”
 There is a stark dichotomy in the roles each gender had to play.
-Men and sons were expected to earn for the family whilst wives and daughters-in-law were confined to the house, cooking meals, serving tea and carrying on with domestic chores.
+Men and sons were expected to earn for the family whilst wives and daughters-in-law were confined to the house, cooking meals, serving tea, and carrying on with domestic chores.

 “But now, reading her books, she was beginning to find a different kind of love.
 A love that came from inside her, one she felt when she was all alone, reading by the window.
 And through this love, she was beginning to believe, for the first time in her life, that maybe she was worthy after all.”~ Etaf Rum, A Woman is No Man

-Whilst the novel revolved mainly on the interweaving stories of three generations of Palestine women in a contemporary setting, Rum also took some inspiration from the migrant narrative and the refugee crisis.
-In tackling difficult and heavy subjects such as domestic violence, gender roles, alcoholism and substance abuse, she rendered the narrative a universal touch.
+Whilst the novel revolved mainly on the interweaving stories of three generations of Palestinian women in a contemporary setting, Rum also took some inspiration from the migrant narrative and the refugee crisis.
+In tackling difficult and heavy subjects such as domestic violence, gender roles, alcoholism, and substance abuse, she rendered the narrative a universal touch.

 “She knew she had to teach them how to love themselves, that this was the only way they had a chance at happiness.
 Only she didn’t see how she could when the world pressed shame into women like pillows into their faces.
 She wanted to save her daughters from her fate, but she couldn’t seem to find a way out.”~ Etaf Rum, A Woman is No Man